 - Even though understanding and attending your baby’s cues is important, you don’t have to know what your baby wants all of the time.
 The quality and responsiveness of the interaction with your baby will sometimes be more important than actually being able to know for sure what all of your baby’s signals mean.

 - Noticing and repairing a missed signal will become an important part of the process of building and strengthening the relationship you have with your baby.

 - It’s impossible to be present and attentive 100% of the time.
 It’s important for you to have moments of support and help in order to stay relaxed, calm, and engaged with your baby.

 Find ways to calm yourself during difficult moments:

 - Feeling stressed from time to time is completely normal, and being anxious can result in difficulties when trying to soothe your baby.

 - Take deep breaths and try to stay calm yourself before soothing and calming your baby.

 - You don’t have to do it yourself; contact your close friends and family members and ask for help when you’re having a difficult moment.

 - If you can, try to change up your environment or scenery.
 This can help both you and your baby take your mind off things and relax.
 You can do this by simply taking a walk around the block.

-Parenting to foster a secure attachment means “being with” or cultivating sensitivity to what children are feeling or going through at that moment.
+Positive types of attachment mean “being with” or cultivating sensitivity to what children are feeling or going through at that moment.
 Also, it’s helping your child understand, label, and manage their emotions.
-It can also simply be sitting and waiting with kindness, love and understanding.
+It can also simply be sitting and waiting with kindness, love, and understanding.
 Daniel Siegel in his book Raising a Secure Child says: “feeling felt is one of the most important needs children have”.